TonyYuanMD/include-outcome-in-mvi/docs/report_YUAN.md

 ### What Problem Were You Trying to Solve?

 Missing data is ubiquitous in real-world datasets, particularly in clinical research, survey data, and observational studies.
 When building predictive models, researchers must decide how to handle missing values.
-A fundamental question arises: **Should the outcome variable (the variable we want to predict) be included in the imputation process?**
+A fundamental question arises: **Should the outcome variable (the variable we want to predict) be included in the imputation process, especially when using deep learning methods?**

 This question matters because:

+1. **Deep Learning Methods and Outcome Inclusion:** Modern deep learning imputation methods (Autoencoders, GAIN, MLP-based imputation) are increasingly popular for handling missing data, but there is limited guidance on whether these methods should include the outcome variable during training.
+Unlike traditional statistical methods (MICE, MissForest) where outcome inclusion has been studied, deep learning methods have different architectures and training dynamics that may respond differently to outcome inclusion. **This study specifically addresses whether deep learning imputation methods benefit from outcome inclusion when the goal is downstream prediction performance.**

+2. **Downstream Task Focus:** The primary goal of imputation in many real-world applications is not to perfectly recover missing values, but rather to produce imputed data that **maximizes performance on downstream prediction tasks**.
+For example:
+   - In clinical settings, researchers impute missing patient data to build models that predict disease outcomes
+   - In survey research, missing responses are imputed to enable analysis of relationships between variables
+   - In observational studies, missing covariates are imputed to support causal inference or prediction models

+   **This study evaluates imputation methods based on their utility for downstream tasks** (Logistic Regression for binary outcomes, Linear Regression for continuous outcomes), rather than imputation accuracy per se.
+This utility-based evaluation directly answers: "Does including the outcome in imputation lead to better downstream predictions?"

-1. **Theoretical Tension:** Traditional statistical advice often warns against using the outcome in imputation to avoid "data leakage" and preserve the separation between training and testing.
-However, if the goal is **predictive utility** (how well the imputed data supports downstream prediction), including the outcome might actually improve performance.
+3. **Theoretical Tension:** Traditional statistical advice often warns against using the outcome in imputation to avoid "data leakage" and preserve the separation between training and testing.
+However, when the goal is **predictive utility** (how well the imputed data supports downstream prediction), including the outcome might actually improve performance—especially for deep learning methods that can learn complex relationships between the outcome and missing patterns.

-2. **Practical Impact:** Many researchers face this dilemma when preparing data for machine learning models.
-The choice between including or excluding the outcome can significantly affect model performance, but there is limited empirical evidence comparing these approaches across different imputation methods and missingness mechanisms.

-3. **Methodological Gap:** While extensive research exists on imputation methods (MICE, MissForest, deep learning methods like GAIN), few studies systematically evaluate whether outcome inclusion improves **predictive utility** (as opposed to parameter estimation accuracy) across different missingness patterns.
+4. **Methodological Gap:** While extensive research exists on imputation methods (MICE, MissForest, deep learning methods like GAIN), few studies systematically evaluate:
+   - Whether **deep learning methods** specifically benefit from outcome inclusion
+   - Whether outcome inclusion improves **downstream prediction performance** (as opposed to parameter estimation accuracy)
+   - How this varies across different missingness mechanisms (MCAR, MAR, MNAR)

 ### Why Does It Matter?

-This research addresses a critical methodological question with broad implications:
+This research addresses critical methodological questions with broad implications, with particular emphasis on deep learning methods and downstream prediction tasks:

-- **For Research Groups:** Provides evidence-based guidance on when to include outcome variables in imputation for prediction tasks, potentially improving model performance in ongoing research projects.

 - **For the Broader Community:**
-  - **Clinical Researchers:** Many clinical datasets have missing values, and understanding optimal imputation strategies can improve patient outcome predictions.
+  - **Clinical Researchers:** Many clinical datasets have missing values, and understanding whether deep learning imputation methods (Autoencoders, GAIN) benefit from outcome inclusion can improve patient outcome predictions.
+The downstream task focus ensures recommendations are directly applicable to prediction scenarios.
-  - **Data Scientists:** Offers practical guidance for handling missing data in machine learning pipelines.
+  - **Data Scientists:** Offers practical guidance for handling missing data in machine learning pipelines, with specific recommendations for deep learning-based imputation methods that are increasingly popular in modern workflows.
-  - **Methodologists:** Contributes to the theoretical understanding of imputation under different missingness mechanisms.
+  - **Methodologists:** Contributes to the theoretical understanding of imputation under different missingness mechanisms, with a focus on how deep learning architectures respond to outcome inclusion compared to traditional statistical methods.

-- **Real-World Applications:** The findings can inform best practices in:
+- **Real-World Applications:** The findings can inform best practices in scenarios where **downstream prediction is the primary goal**:
-  - Electronic health records analysis
-  - Survey data analysis
-  - Observational studies
+  - **Electronic health records analysis:** Impute missing patient data to predict disease outcomes or treatment responses
+  - **Survey data analysis:** Impute missing responses to enable prediction of survey outcomes
+  - **Observational studies:** Impute missing covariates to support prediction models for policy or clinical decision-making
-  - Any domain where missing data and prediction are both present
+  - **Any domain where missing data and prediction are both present:** The utility-based evaluation framework ensures recommendations are directly applicable to prediction-focused applications

+**Key Innovation:** This study uniquely combines (1) focus on deep learning imputation methods, (2) utility-based evaluation via downstream prediction tasks, and (3) systematic comparison across multiple missingness mechanisms—addressing a gap in the current literature.

 ---